GenericName1911/SC2FLA-FOSS-Edition/README.md

 # SC2FLA-FOSS-Edition

-SC2FLA-FOSS-Edition is a FOSS tool for converting `.sc` files (Supercell's 2D asset format) into `.fla` (Adobe Animate) files.
-It allows artists and modders to access and animate Supercell assets freely.
+SC2FLA-FOSS-Edition is a **Free and Open-source** tool for converting `.sc` files (Supercell's 2D asset format) into `.fla` (Adobe Animate) files.

 The Original [SC2FLA](https://github.com/sc-workshop/SC) was released by [Daniil](https://github.com/daniil-sv) and [Fred](https://github.com/pavidloq) is now closed-source and has been rewritten in a faster language with more features.

-## Purpose of This Edition
+## Features

 This FOSS edition builds on Daniil's last public SC2FLA version.
 It adds **basic compatibility with newer SC formats**, particularly for animation preview and file extraction.
 It **does not** have advanced features from the paid version, but it is a usable solution for those needing basic conversion capabilities.

-## Features
+It supports:

 - Basic `.sc` to `.fla` conversion
 - Downgrade support for SC2 to SC1 format via `ScDowngrade.exe`
 - Version detection for `.sc` files
 - Support for batch processing of files

-## To-do

-- Improve logging
-- Allow directory argument
-- Merge `main.py` and `processor.py`

 ## Usage